r-grandorder/tri-hermes/en/pages/babylonia.md

 All of them must die.
 I'll kill them.
 I'll kill you.
 I'll kill every single human.

 **E：Ushiwakamaru:**
-And then&mdash;Yoritomo, that fool Yoshitsune...I'll rip the ENTIRE Genji clan apart! ! !
+And then&mdash;Yoritomo, that fool Yoshitsune...I'll rip the ENTIRE Genji clan apart!!!

 **Mash:**
 Multiple enemy Servants detected...!
 Doctor, what is this...!?